 Keeping your email account organised can be a real nightmare and it's easy to forget about important tasks when you need to continually look through pages of emails to find what you are looking for.

-Gmail allow users to create labels and filters in order to organise incoming and old emails into labels or folders which they are commonly known as.
-Setting up Gmail labels is super easy and super quick and it’s well worth doing to increase productivity and organisation across your business.
+Gmail allows users to create labels and filters in order to organise incoming and old emails into labels or folders which they are commonly known as.
+Setting up Gmail labels is super easy and super quick and is well worth doing to increase productivity and organisation across your business.

 You’ll then see at the very bottom the “Create New Label” option, click this.

 You’ll now want to create your label, so within this example, I’m going to use Slack Alerts because I want all the email which Slack send me to go into a single label/folder.

 Now click the little gear icon and then click “settings” to open up Gmail settings.

 Next click the “Filter and Blocked Addresses” option.

 Click the “Create a new filter” option.

 7. adding the email address